-Disney’s Polynesian Village Resort has several dining locations that offer casual, tropical dining and South Pacific flavors.
-Conveniently located on the Magic Kingdom’s monorail loop, these restaurants are a relaxing oasis.
+Disney’s Polynesian Village Resort has several dining locations that offer casual, tropical dining and South Pacific flavors… along with a tiki bar you’ll never forget!
+Conveniently located on the Magic Kingdom’s Monorail loop, the Polynesian Village Resort (and its restaurants) provide a relaxing oasis.

 Barefoot Pool Bar is the perfect place to grab a specialty cocktail to enjoy while lounging by the Lava Pool.

-Captain Cook’s is a quick-service location, popular for being the place you can grab Tonga Toast for breakfast in the morning, and Island-inspired dishes like the Aloha Pork Sandwich and Nachos, the Big Kahuna Sandwich, and Fish Tacos for lunch and dinner.
+Captain Cook’s is a quick-service location, popular for being the place you can grab Tonga Toast for breakfast in the morning, and Island-inspired dishes like the Aloha Pork Sandwich and Thai Coconut Meatballs for lunch and dinner.

-Kona Cafe’ serves breakfast, lunch and dinner.
+Kona Cafe serves breakfast, lunch and dinner in a casual setting.
 With the sweet Tonga Toast selection and the savory Big Kahuna, breakfast at Kona is a guest favorite.
-Located in the Great Ceremonial House, this restaurant is a hidden gem.

-Kona Island Coffee and Sushi Bar conveniently sits right off the second floor monorail entrance.
+Kona Island conveniently sits right off the second floor monorail entrance.
 In the morning this location serves Kona coffee and pastries, while at night it becomes a sushi bar with cocktails.

-‘Ohana has an oak wood fire pit which flavors the grilled meats served each evening.
-In the morning, Lilo and Stitch entertain guests during an Island-style breakfast.
+‘Ohana has an oak wood fire pit which flavors the grilled meats served at an all-you-care-to-enjoy meal each evening.
+In the morning, Lilo and Stitch entertain guests during an Island-style character breakfast.
 Hawaiian side dishes complement each meal.

-Tambu Lounge provides a relaxing space to enjoy a drink prior to your dinner at ‘Ohana or Kona Cafe.
+Tambu Lounge is a relaxing bar where you can enjoy a drink prior to your dinner at ‘Ohana or Kona Cafe.
 The Lapu Lapu (a rum concoction served in a pineapple) is its claim to fame.